thorgate/tg-pubsub/docs/readme.rst

 About
 =====

-tg-pubusub provides easy pubsub for django models using redis messaging que.
+tg-pubsub provides easy pubsub for django models using redis messaging que

 Features
 --------

 * Can mark own models as listenable
 * Can mark external models as listenable
-* Builtin control server
+* Builtin pubsub server